 assert os.environ["CACHE_TTL"] == "30"

-# Verify isolation: patches are automatically reverted
+# Patches are automatically reverted outside the context

-assert os.environ.get("CACHE_TTL") != "30" # Assuming original was different
+assert os.environ.get("CACHE_TTL") != "30"

 Thread-safety and cleanup guarantees are non-negotiable in CI pipelines.
 Leaked patches corrupt subsequent test executions, causing non-deterministic failures.
 For enterprise-scale implementation details, thread-safe patch orchestration, and dynamic module reloading strategies, review Patching Strategies for Complex Codebases.